Does car insurance cover repairs for your vehicle?

 Auto insurance coverage for suspension damage

-Your collision coverage would pay for this type of damage if it was caused by a covered event, such as driving over a pothole.
+Your collision coverage pays for suspension damage that was caused by a covered event, such as driving over a pothole.

-However, car insurance will not pay for regular wear and tear to your suspension.
+However, car insurance will not cover regular wear and tear on your suspension.

 Collision comes with a deductible.
 In many cases, the pothole damage may not be enough to make a claim worthwhile.